 • Amazing Mold Putty

 • Circle punch/metal tube

 • Ring Mandrel/Dowel

 • Metallic Paint

-1. First you need a small ball of black clay (approximately 5/8”).
+You need a small ball of black clay (approximately 5/8”).
 Add some Pearl Powder to your work surface and roll the clay onto the powder and condition it using a roller.
 Roll it into a ball and then flatten it into an oval.
-At this point you want to decide how thick you want your ring.
+At this point, you want to decide how thick you want your ring.

 • Make sure you’re following Resin directions for the best outcome.

 • Be sure to scrape the sides of the cups when mixing the resin.